Previously added items:

 What does “DNA-free” CRISPR-Cas9 gene editing really mean?
 It means that your system uses no CRISPR-Cas9 components in the form of DNA vectors; each component is either RNA or protein.
 Starting with Cas9 mRNA or purified Cas9 protein as the source for Cas9 nuclease expression in genome engineering experiments has advantages for some applications.
 Why?
 The use of DNA-based Cas9 or guide RNA expression systems carries with it the possibility of undesirable genetic alterations due to plasmid DNA integration at the cut site or random lentiviral vector integrations.
 For this reason, a DNA-free gene editing system can be a good choice for creating engineered cell lines.
 If your experiment involves observation of a phenotype in a non-clonal cell population, you may not need a DNA-free option.
 However, if your experimental end-goal does not require enrichment of Cas9-expressing cells and you wish to avoid potential integration events, then consider using Cas9 mRNA or purified Cas9 protein.

 The CRISPR-Cas9 induced double-strand break can also be used as an opportunity to create a knockin, rather than a target gene knockout.
 The precise insertion of a donor template can alter the coding region of a gene to “fix” a mutation, introduce a protein tag, or create a new restriction site.
-We have demonstrated that single-stranded DNA can be used to create precise insertions using synthetic crRNA and tracrRNA with Cas9 nuclease.
+We have demonstrated that single-strand DNA can be used to create precise insertions using synthetic crRNA and tracrRNA with Cas9 nuclease.
 Alternatively, the activity of Cas9 can be altered to nick rather than perform a double stranded cut.
 The Cas9 nickase can be used with a pair of crRNA:tracrRNA complexes or sgRNAs targeted to two closely spaced regions on opposite strands, and when used with a short double stranded DNA, homology-directed repair can performed [2, 4].

 Figure 2: The CRISPR-Cas9 system acts as an adaptive immune response system in bacteria resulting in degradation of invading DNA; it can be repurposed as a tool to introduce site-specific breaks in DNA for gene editing.